 Idaho requires license renewal every year by your birthday.
 The cost to renew your license is $50 annually.
 Currently, Idaho does not require cosmetology continuing education hours to renew your license, but you may want to earn CEUs anyway in order to stay on top of your field and keep your skills fresh.

-Hairdressers, hairstylists, and cosmetologists in the state of Idaho earned an average wage of $19,200 in 2013, the most recent year for which data are available according to O*Net.
+Hairdressers, hairstylists, and cosmetologists in the state of Idaho earned an average wage of $26,040 in 2019, the most recent year for which data are available according to O*Net.
 Of course, this is only an average.
 If you have a particular skill set, like designing hair for weddings, photo or fashion shoots, or for individuals appearing on stage, television, or film, you stand to earn considerably more.
 Also, the more years experience you have, and the larger your client list, the bigger the fee you can command.
 And individuals who open their own hair design salons earn more as business owners.
-The field of hair styling and design is expected to grow between 8% and 14% between 2012 and 2022.
+The field of hair styling and design is expected to grow 16% between 2016 and 2026.
 This means that recent graduates of cosmetology schools should not have too difficult a time finding suitable employment in their field, and that there should be opportunities for advancement for those seeking it.

 Hair design is a creative, artistic venture that benefits from talent and a good eye.
 You have to be able to visualize the completed look and then translate it into reality, as well as convey it verbally to the client so that he or she understands what you are striving to achieve.
 Plus, your day is spent working with individual clients, so you must have good people skills, and particularly the ability to listen well, as people getting their hair styled frequently like to talk, often, about themselves and their lives.
 It helps if you are non-judgmental and mature.
 In between seeing clients, you will need to clean and freshen your work station as you prepare to see your next client.
 Working with individual clients, and sometimes groups of individual clients, as in a wedding party, should give you some latitude in scheduling, so that you can fit your work around other commitments you may have in your life.
 However, clients will expect you to be available at times and on days that are convenient to them, which means you will most likely have to work some evenings and weekends.
 If you are designing hair for photo and fashion shoots, you may have to be on set early in the morning.